 It really feels like we are living with the RV hooked up to shore power all the time.
 We are also loving having the system connected online so we can monitor its performance.

 Data Data Data!
 This is the dashboard for the Victron VRM portal that the Octo GX sends data to and can be accessed online.
-We will be sharing lots more about the systems performance in the future.
+We will be sharing lots more about the performance of the system in the future.
 Overall, we are seeing daily power output in full sun between 1600 and 1800 Watts but have seen peaks upwards of 2300 Watts.

 A lot of that power loss we believe is due to heat on the panels and will elaborate of this in a future post.

-The best thing about the panels, however, is the weight and just that we could put so much power on this RV’s roof.
-Before finding these panels, we didn’t want to use flexible lightweight RV solar panels but now we are confident they will last and we have been able to max out the generation capacity off this 32 foot RV’s roof, hence why this is our Ultimate RV Off-Grid Solar install.
+The best thing about the panels, however, is the weight and how that enabled us to put so much power on this RV’s roof.
+Before finding these panels, we didn’t want to use flexible lightweight RV solar panels but now we are confident they will last.
+We have been able to max out the generation capacity off this 32 foot RV’s roof, hence why this is our Ultimate RV Off-Grid Solar install.

 So a huge question we get asked is: what did it cost?
 Considering we did all the work ourselves the components for this system would come in around $17,000 retail.